vmasto/express-babel/README.md

 ### Testing

-Testing is set up using [Jest](https://facebook.github.io/jest/).
+Testing is powered by [Jest](https://facebook.github.io/jest/).
 This project also uses [supertest](https://github.com/visionmedia/supertest) for demonstrating a simple routing smoke test suite.
 Feel free to remove supertest entirely if you don't wish to use it.

 Start the test runner in watch mode with: